 Political overview

-Japan's parliament is known as the Diet.
-It comprises a House of Representatives (Lower House) and a House of Councillors (Upper House).
+The Diet comprises a House of Representatives (Lower House) and a House of Councillors (Upper House).
 The Lower House has 465 members who are elected for four-year terms, although the House is frequently dissolved earlier than this.
 The Upper House has 245 members who are elected for six-year terms, with the majority elected in prefecture-based constituencies and the remainder by proportional representation at the national level.
 One half of the Upper House is dissolved for election at regular three-year intervals.

 Executive power is vested in the Cabinet, which comprises the Prime Minister and other members known as Ministers of State.
 The Prime Minister is selected from among members of the Diet through a vote by both Houses.
 There is no term limit for Prime Ministers, although individual parties often have term limits in place under party rules.
 Under the Constitution, the majority of cabinet members must be elected officials.
 However, the Prime Minister can appoint non-politicians to the Cabinet and as Special Ministers of State.